openstates/documentation/docs/data/query-scraper-output-data.md

 ### Useful queries

-These queries will assume you've created the views listed above.
+These queries will assume you've created the Views listed above!
+Execute the Views queries above before trying these!

 General utility: describe the shape of a given dataset: